HillJustin/HillJustin.github.io/publications/index.md

 ## Creative Direction

 * *Bringing in the Fold*.
 SUNY Stony Brook University.
 Master of Arts Program in Philosophy and the Arts.
-Instagram marketing campaign and program website expansion, focused on diversity, inclusion, and portraying a manifold of student experiences.
+Instagram marketing campaign and program website expansion, focused on  portraying a manifold of diverse student experiences.

 * *Taking Up Study in Brooklyn*.
 SUNY Stony Brook University.
 Master of Arts Program in Philosophy and the Arts.
 Instagram marketing campaign and program website expansion, focused on lived experience, narrative, and hospitality.
 Tripled enrollment post-COVID.